John Biggs (London politician): 2022: Loss

 Biggs lost re-election in 2022 to Rahman and his newly formed Aspire Party by 40,804 (54.90%) to 33,487 (45.10%) votes, a result viewed by many as a surprise.

-Within nine months of Aspire's victory, in February 2023, with the unexpected departure of the longstanding lead official of Tower Hamlets Council, the Chief Executive of the Chartered Institute of Public Finance and Accountancy raised the prospect that the authorities would once again have to intervene following Lutfur Rahman's mismanagement of the council.

 Following the election he announced his retirement from elected politics and now works as a consultant and Non-Executive Director.
+He has also been a government appointed commissioner.

 He is currently a Director (2022–) of Islington & Shoreditch Housing Association.